Dietary Interventions for PCOS: One Size Doesn’t Fit All

 This diet was developed to manage hypertension (high blood pressure) and cardiovascular disease.
 But, research has shown that the diet actually helps with many factors involved in PCOS.1

-This study found that the DASH diet resulted in more weight loss, and higher levels of sex hormone binding globluin (SHBG).9 SHBG helps women to keep testosterone levels lower by grabbing and binding free testosterone when there’s too much of it.
+SHBG helps women to keep testosterone levels lower by grabbing and binding free testosterone when there’s too much of it.

-You can find out more about the DASH diet here
+You can find out more about the DASH diet here.

 5. Other Diets